allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 Most of the user-related settings are available through the TCA GUI.
 There are, however, tons of internal parameters that are located in the _GameData/ThrottleControlledAvionics/Plugins/PluginData/ThrottleControlledAvionics/**TCA.glob**_ file.
 Generally, it is not recommended to tamper with this file, but several of the settings there may be of interest to some users.

 It is a plane text file which may be edited using any text editor.
 After saving, if the game is already running and a TCA-enabled vessel is in flight, you may apply the changes by going to the "Advanced" pane in the main window and pressing the "Reload TCA Settings" button.

+Its contents is divided into sections dedicated to TCA subsystems.
+To reference those in this Manual I use the special notation: **TCA.glob::SectionName**.